sunisdown/faster_cpython/pep_specialize.rst

 Abstract
 ========

-Add an API to add specialized bytecode with guards to functions, to support static optimizers respecting the Python semantic.
+Add an API to add specialized functions with guards to functions, to support static optimizers respecting the Python semantic.